MUzairZahid/Global-ECG-Classification/README.md

 The proposed approach demonstrates high accuracy in arrhythmia classification.
 The main results, as shown in Figure 2, provide a comprehensive performance comparison across arrhythmia types.

 > ![Figure 2: Classification Performance](figures/results.png)
-> *Figure 2: CLASSIFICATION PERFORMANCE OF THE PROPOSED 1D SELF-ONN WITH Q =3 AND FIVE COMPETING ALGORITHMS.
+> Figure 2: Classification performance of the proposed 1D Self-ONN.

 These results demonstrate that our Self-ONN approach can perform high-accuracy arrhythmia classification with minimal computational overhead, making it feasible for real-time, low-power ECG monitoring devices.